mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

     * the count for all tasks as the second number.
   * The tasks will only be for the parent task node.

-* 💣 Logic
-  * v1.0.2 has a a bug identifying root subtasks.
-  * Two tasks can have the same parent id, thereby negating the second task which should qualify as a root sub task.
-  * 🤔
-    * I rather do a BFS/DFS on the trees structure and grab the top root leaf that isn't a task.
-  * [ ] Create DFS
-  * [ ] ignoreme: This second task in ==`= this.file.name`== does not register because it has the same parent id as "Create DFS"

 # =